Steeven Langil

-Steeven Joël Langil (born 4 March 1988) is a Martiniquais footballer who plays as a winger for Khonkaen United in Thai League 1.
+Steeven Joël Langil (born 4 March 1988) is a Martiniquais footballer who plays as a winger for Sisaket United in Thai League 2.

 Career

 Langil was born in Fort-de-France in Martinique, but grew up in Morne Rouge.
 He and his family later moved to the city of Montpellier.
 He began his career playing for third division club Nîmes.
 He was promoted to the first team in 2006 and appeared in 11 games, scoring two goals.
 Following the season, he moved to Ligue 1 club AJ Auxerre.

 Auxerre

 In Auxerre, he did not feature often.
 However, he scored an important goal against Ajax Amsterdam during the 2010–11 UEFA Champions League group stage, in which Auxerre came out on top 2-1.
 After a two-year stint with Auxerre, he joined on loan successively Caen, Valenciennes and Sedan.

 Guingamp

 In June 2013, he signed a contract with the Breton club EA Guingamp, which just got promoted into Ligue 1.